projectawakening/builder-examples/vending-machine/readme.md

 cd vending-machine/packages/contracts
 ```

-Install the dependecies for the contracts:
+Install the dependencies for the contracts:
 ```bash
 pnpm install
 ```